Are your treasured photos languishing on your phone or computer? Learn how to create a yearly family photo book!

 Pretty much the minute I got my first digital camera (too many years ago to count … shh!), I stopped organizing my photos, and they ended up living on my computer.
 Rather than allowing my photos to disappear into the abyss that is iPhoto, I started making photo albums using Shutterfly.

 I absolutely treasure these albums, and I thought it would be fun to show you how to create a yearly family photo book.
-And bonus: you can get 25% off Your Order with code 25OFF2017 at check out!
+And bonus: you can get up to 50% Off Hard Cover Photo Books, Calendars, and More by Shutterfly with code FAVORITES.
+(Valid 1/11-1/15.)!

 I’ve been making these yearly family photo books since 2009.
 We’re talking back in the days when I had short hair and wore bootleg jeans … ha.
 I’ve gotten a couple years behind at this point, so one of my projects for 2017 is to get caught up!